-Yoga is an ancient practice that helps an individual to grow in life positively.
-From curing any health-related issue to giving life a fresh start, it has the solution for everything.
+Yoga is an ancient practice that helps an individual grow positively.
+It has the solution for everything, from curing any health-related issue to giving life a fresh start.

-So, there can be many reasons behind neck pain which commonly include long hours of work on the computer, uncomfortable sleeping position, sudden cramps, or any old injury.
-But with a yoga teacher training course in rishikesh, you can regain your strength within a few weeks.
+So, there can be many reasons behind neck pain which commonly include long work on the computer, uncomfortable sleeping position, sudden cramps, or any old injury.
+But with a yoga teacher training course in Rishikesh, you can regain strength within a few weeks.

 8 Best Yoga Poses To Strengthen Your Neck

-Every problem has a solution, and in the same way, you can also strengthen your neck or get relief from neck pain by practicing yoga.
+Every problem has a solution, and in the same way, you can also strengthen your neck or relieve neck pain by practicing yoga.

 Below is the best yoga poses an individual must regularly do to cure neck pain.
 Let’s start!